Close Banner

 Packing for Disney World Weather Year-Round - Group with Jackets and Blankets

-• Sweaters, sweatshirts or jackets: When it’s cold in Orlando, you’ll want your heavier outwear.
+• Sweaters, sweatshirts or jackets: When it’s cold in Orlando, you’ll want your heavier outerwear.
 (At Universal Orlando, this is the best time of the year to wear your Hogwarts robes!)
-The good news is that the coldest of days are generally right after the rain from a cold front passes through so at least it’s bright and sunny out.
+The good news is that the coldest of days are generally right after the rain from a cold front passes through, so at least it’s bright and sunny out.
 But fair warning, we’d pay more attention to the wind chill.
 The wind can make low temperatures feel brutal!

 • Comfortable clothes that you can layer: Florida’s wacky weather sometimes lets us wear T-shirts and shorts during January, but for the most part, it’s better to bring clothes that you can layer, such as a flannel shirt or spirit jersey.

-• Ponchos: Chances are you likely won’t need them, but it never hurts to pack if you have space in your luggage.
+• Ponchos: Chances are, you likely won’t need them, but it never hurts to pack if you have space in your luggage.
 Cold fronts can seemingly come out of nowhere.

 Spring